 Every docent is a member of the Museum of Glass Docent Association, with a governing body called the Docent Council.
 Any docent in the Association can run for a seat on the Council.
 Elections for Council positions are held on an annual basis.

-Each year, the Docent of the Year Committee chooses one person who has gone above and beyond in support of the Museum and the docent program.
+Each year, the Museum of Glass Docent Association chooses one person who has gone above and beyond in support of the Museum and the docent program.
 The recipient of this prestigious award is chosen and announced in December, and their name is added to a plaque.

 Fun with the Museum of Glass Docents

 All work and no play is no way to live!
 Our docents have several social activities each year.
-Besides two or three parties and recognition events, docents often go on field trips to visit other museums and events.
+Besides two or three parties and recognition events, docents often go on field trips to visit other museums, galleries and studios.